Tuesday, 30th of January 2018

 A lot of people have experimented with the design of the page navigation.
 By now, we can make clear recommendations on best practices, while it still comes down to the individual case, however.
 The so-called menu we use for the page navigation can be placed in a variety of spots and can look entirely different depending on the website.

+This article was originally posted as a guest article by Tobias van Schneider on CreativeBloq.
 If you’re creating a design portfolio, it’s safe to assume you know at least the foundational rules of good design.
-Yet when we work in isolation on our own portfolio, it’s easy to forget the common rules we would apply to any other client project.
+Yet when we work in isolation on our own portfolio, it’s easy to forget the common rules we would apply to …

 Had a ruff day?
 You can now take comfort in kicking off your slippers and lazing around in bed with some ‘corgis’-sans the yapping and feeding.
 Japanese novelty brand YOU + MORE! injects humor in the most mundane of everyday items.
 You’ll take delight in its ‘penguin’ floor wipe covers, ‘bunny’ storage bags, and scratch-and-sniff cards that smell like the bellies of dogs and cats.